Democratic Party of Virginia

 The Democratic Party of Virginia (DPVA/VA Dems) is the Virginia affiliate of the Democratic Party based in Richmond, Virginia.

 Historically, the Democratic Party has dominated Virginia politics.
 Since the 1851 Virginia gubernatorial election, the first gubernatorial election in Virginia in which the governor was elected by direct popular vote, 34 Virginia Governors have been Democrats.
 Since the 1851 Virginia lieutenant gubernatorial election, the first lieutenant gubernatorial election in Virginia in which the lieutenant governor was elected by direct popular vote, 29 Virginia Lieutenant Governors have been Democrats.
 Since the 1851 Virginia Attorney General election, the first Attorney General election in Virginia in which the Attorney General was elected by direct popular vote, 25 Attorneys General have been Democrats.

-As of 2022, Democrats hold a majority in the Senate chamber of the state legislature, controlling 22 of 40 Virginia Senate seats.
+It is currently the largest and favored party in Virginia politics.
+As of 2025, Democrats hold a 21–19 majority in the Virginia Senate, and a 51–48 majority in the Virginia House of Delegates.
 At the federal level, Virginia has voted for every Democratic presidential candidate since 2008.
 Democrats hold six of the Commonwealth's 11 U.S. House seats and both of the Commonwealth's U.S. Senate seats.
+Despite this, all executive offices (Governor, Lieutenant Governor, and Attorney General) are held by Republicans.